Lisburn: Early town

 Lisburn's original site was a fort located north of modern-day Wallace Park.
 In 1609 James I granted Sir Fulke Conway, a Welshman of Norman descent, the lands of Killultagh in southwest County Antrim.

 In 1611 George Carew, 1st Earl of Totnes remarked: "In our travel from Dromore towards Knockfargus, we saw in Kellultagh upon Sir Fulke Conway’s lands a house of cagework in hand and almost finished, where he intends to erect a bawn of brick in a place called Lisnagarvagh.
 He has built a fair timber bridge over the river of Lagan near the house."
 In 1622 the first impressions of Sir Fulke's brother and heir, Edward Conway, was of "a curious place ...
 Greater storms are not in any place nor greater serenities: foul ways, boggy ground, pleasant fields, water brooks, rivers full of fish, full of game, the people in their attire, language, fashion: barbarous.
 In their entertainment free and noble."

 Management of the Conways' Irish estate fell largely to George Rawdon, a Yorkshire man, who laid out the streets of Lisburn as they are today: Market Square, Bridge Street, Castle Street and Bow Street.
 He had a manor house built on what is now Castle Gardens, and in 1623, a church on the site of the current cathedral.
-In 1628, King Charles I granted a charter for a weekly market, which is still held in the town every Tuesday.
+In 1628, Charles I granted a charter for a weekly market, which is still held in the town every Tuesday.
 To populate the town, Rawdon, hostile to the Presbyterian Scots already moving into the area, brought over English and Welsh settlers.

 In 1641 the Irish, rising in the first instance against English, and not Scottish, settlers, were driven back three times from the town.
 A herd four hundred head of cattle driven against the gates failed to batter them down.
 The town nonetheless burned.
 In 1649 the town was secured by forces loyal to Cromwell's English Commonwealth, routing an army of Scots Covenanters, and their Royalist allies, in the Battle of Lisnagarvey.